Sacred Healing Practices

 FREE EVENT

-We gather in early October to make the many paper cempazúchitl/marigolds that will later be used to decorate the community ofrenda.
-This is a wonderful day of fun and crafting and is an opportunity to connect with old friends, make new ones, and learn about some of the traditions, symbolism, and practices of Dia De Los Muertos.
-Cempazúchitl making is a craft my Mexican grandmother Abi (short for abuelita) taught me when I was a child, and remains a favorite activity of this season.
-Make them for the community ofrenda and take one home for your own remembering practice.
-All materials are provided and all are welcome at this family friendly event.
+We gather every October to make the many paper marigolds that will later be used to decorate the community ofrenda and for ourselves (take one home for your own remembering practice).
+This is a wonderful day of fun and crafting and is an opportunity to connect with old friends, make new ones, and learn about some of the traditions and practices of Dia De Los Muertos.
+All materials are provided.

 FREE EVENT